chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Inventory your system with Chef Reports

-We recommend starting the upgrade process on a node with a simpler a simple setup, such as one with fewer and simpler cookbooks.
+We recommend starting the upgrade process on a node with a simple setup, such as one with fewer and simpler cookbooks.
-The `chef report` commands make a survey your nodes and cookbooks.
+The `chef report` command surveys your nodes and cookbooks.
 Use the reports to identify a good starting place.

 #### chef report nodes